-In this article, I introduce an online free 3D sculpting tool ‘SculptGL’, showing the UI, basic operations and how to sculpt a model with it.
+In this article, I will introduce a free 3D sculpting tool called ‘SculptGL’.
+I will explain about the UI, the basic operations, and how to sculpt a model using SculptGL.

 After sculpting a model, we will import it into Sketchfab to check the final state.